-We are following guidance from the Minnesota Department of Education and Minnesota Department of Health to design learning for the 2020-2021 school year that responds to local COVID-19 public health conditions.
+We are following guidance from the Minnesota Department of Education and Minnesota Department of Health to provide learning for the 2020-2021 school year that responds to local COVID-19 public health conditions.

 - Can I switch to distance learning at any time?

-- Will before and after school childcare be available through Learning Ventures?
+- Is before and after school childcare be available through Learning Ventures?

 - What is the plan for activities and athletics?